Ilya Kovalchuk: Early life

-Playing career

 Spartak Moscow

 As a youth, Kovalchuk played in the 1997 Quebec International Pee-Wee Hockey Tournament with Spartak Moscow.
 He later played for Vysshaya Liga club Spartak Moscow for two seasons before entering the NHL.
-Drafted by the Thrashers first overall in the 2001 NHL Entry Draft, he became the first Russian to be drafted first overall in the NHL's history.
+Drafted by the Thrashers first overall in the 2001 NHL entry draft, he became the first Russian to be drafted first overall in the NHL's history.
 In club-level competition, Kovalchuk wore the number 17 as a tribute to Valeri Kharlamov, a Soviet superstar in the 1970s.

 Atlanta Thrashers (2001–2010)

 Entering his NHL rookie season in 2001–02, Kovalchuk scored 29 goals and 51 points despite missing 17 games with a season-ending shoulder injury.
 He finished second in voting to teammate Dany Heatley for the Calder Memorial Trophy as NHL rookie of the year.
 Both were named to the NHL All-Rookie Team.
 After improving to 38 goals and 67 points in his second season, Kovalchuk scored 41 goals in 2003–04, making him a co-winner of the Maurice "Rocket" Richard Trophy after tying for the NHL lead in goals with Jarome Iginla of the Calgary Flames and Rick Nash of the Columbus Blue Jackets.
 He also added 46 assists for 87 points, tying him with Joe Sakic of the Colorado Avalanche for second in the NHL that season, behind Martin St. Louis.
 Kovalchuk also participated in his first NHL All-Star Game in 2004.

 Kovalchuk with the Atlanta Thrashers during the 2005–06 season.

 Due to the 2004–05 NHL lockout, Kovalchuk returned to Russia, playing for both Ak Bars Kazan and Khimik Moscow Oblast of the Russian Superleague (RSL).
 After the lockout, Kovalchuk and the Thrashers could not initially agree to a new contract, so he stayed in Russia, rejoining Khimik Moscow Oblast.
 He played 11 games for the team, recording 8 goals and 13 points before returning to the Thrashers and NHL after signing a five-year, $32 million contract.
 During the 2005–06 season, he scored 52 goals, tying him with rookie Alexander Ovechkin of the Washington Capitals for third in the NHL in scoring, behind Jonathan Cheechoo of the San Jose Sharks (56) and Jaromír Jágr of the New York Rangers (54).
 He also tied his career-high of 46 assists for a career-high 98 points, leading the Thrashers in team scoring for the second consecutive season, while finishing eighth overall in NHL scoring.
 He also became the first Thrashers player to score 50 goals in a season.